 KENNETH RANDOLPH TAYLOR

-THE FEAST OF SAINT BRIOC, ROMAN CATHOLIC ABBOT; AND SAINT TUDWAL, ROMAN CATHOLIC ABBOT AND BISHOP
+THE FEAST OF SAINT BARBARA, ROMAN CATHOLIC MARTYR

 The reading from Proverbs 6 contains maxims regarding how to and how not to behave toward others ethically.
 None of our actions affect just us, for, as John Donne told us centuries ago,